How long does it take to charge an electric car?

 Charge speeds and your car

-Before you run out to find your closest rapid speed charge point, you might want to know that not every EV will be able to use rapid charging.
+Before you run out to find your closest rapid-speed charge point, be aware that not every EV can use rapid charging.
 Here is a quick overview of popular EV models and their compatibility with rapid charging.

 Model nameRapid compatible?